Praneeth Tota · Independent Researcher · v1.0.0

 Part 1 — Existence and uniqueness.
 The fixed point satisfies $C^* = (1-\alpha)C^* + \alpha\tilde{s}^*$, giving $\alpha C^* = \alpha\tilde{s}^*$, hence $C^* = \tilde{s}^* = \bar{s}(1-\lambda\mu(f))$.
 This is unique since the equation is linear in $C^*$.

-Part 2 — Geometric convergence in expectation.
+Part 2 — Geometric convergence in mean-square.
 Define the error $e_t = C_t - C^*$.
 Subtracting the fixed-point equation from the update rule:

 Part 3 — Monotonicity. $\partial C^*/\partial\bar{s} = (1 - \lambda\mu(f))$.
 Since $\lambda \in [0,1]$ and $\mu(f) \geq 1$ but $\lambda\mu(f) < 1$ for any non-degenerate field (confidence cannot be driven to zero by a single contradiction), this derivative is strictly positive.